jwhitehorn/OnionRM/Readme.md

 ## Onion Relational Mapping

 OnionRM is an ORM for node.js targeting Postgres.
+OnionRM owes it's existence to [node-orm2](https://github.com/dresende/node-orm2) from which OnionRM forked.

 ## Only Postgres?